Don’t Mess with Texans

 One of the most iconic parts of football is the pre-game tailgating experience.
 There is no better way to prepare for a Texans game than to congregate with other fans with great food and beer.
 Whether you are planning your own tailgate or interesting in attending a larger organized party, there are plenty of pre-game options.
 If you set up your own tailgate, remember it is limited to one 8’x 16’ parking space for each valid parking hangtag and good parking spaces go fast.
 Another option is buying passes to a prearranged tailgate party like the Houston Texans Liberty Tailgaters or Battlerwagon Crew.
 The tailgaters offer things like beer on tap, burgers and hot dogs, BBQ, margaritas, beer pong, and TV’s to watch other NFL games.

 NRG Stadium, part of the NRG Park and Astrodome entertainment complex, is one of the largest sports venues in Texas.
 The 1.9 million square foot facility seats 71,795 and features a retractable roof, the first NFL stadium to do so.
 The stadium was created as the home field for the Houston Texans when they originated in 2002.
-Since then, the field has been the venue of major events like the Houston Livestock Show and Rodeo, Texas Bowl, Wrestlemania XXV, international soccer matches, and Super Bowl XXXVIII.
-NRG will also host the 2016 Final Four college basketball tournament, 2016 Copa America soccer tournament, and 2017 Super Bowl LI.
+Since then, the field has been the venue of major events like the Houston Livestock Show and Rodeo, Texas Bowl, Wrestlemania XXV, international soccer matches, 2016 Final Four, and Super Bowl LI and XXXVIII.

 Fans can get a behind the scenes tour of the stadium Tuesdays and Thursdays at 10:15 a.m., Noon, and 2:00 p.m.
 Cost are $6 Adults, $5 Children (ages 3-12), $5 Seniors (65+), and $5 per person/groups of 15 or more.
 Call 832.667.1842 for more information.